landscape-ecohydrology/landscape-ecohydrology.github.io/Our Team/README.md

 ## Lab Alumni!

-Owen Shaffer (Spring 2025).
+-   Owen Shaffer (Spring 2025).
 Distinguished Major Program Thesis.
-The Outsized Role of Vulnerable Wetlands in Nitrogen Cycling Across the US in the Context of Changing Clean Water Act Protections.
+The outsized role of vulnerable wetlands in nitrogen cycling across the US in the context of changing Clean Water Act protections.